massanoori/THRotator/docs-source/en/pages/development.rst

 By running ``docs-source/compile.bat``, html files are built for every languages to ``docs-source/<language>/_build``.

-If you would like to build the documentation in a specific language, run ``docs-source/<language>/make.bat html``.
+If you would like to build the manual in a specific language, run ``docs-source/<language>/make.bat html``.

 To copy built html files to the root of GitHub pages ``docs/``,